bxparks/AUnit/tests/README.md

 # Unit Tests

 It may seem that we have a circular referencing problem (or a tautology) by using AUnit to write unit tests for itself.
-It could be argued that we're can't really be sure that the code is actually testing anything since the same bug could be validating itself.
+It could be argued that we can't really be sure that the code is actually testing anything since the same bug could be validating itself.
 But I built `AUnitTest` incrementally in layers, first validating the first layer of primitive functions (e.g.